Quinntes/bootcamp/Capstone 1/README.md

 This is a beginner-friendly open-source project!
 Feel free to improve the code, suggest features, or report bugs by submitting an issue or contacting the author at \[your\_email\_here].

----

-## License

-This project is licensed under the MIT License.
-Feel free to use, distribute, and modify it with attribution.